OMO-NOSA/mews-snooze/core-infra/README.md

-Terraform module that spawns the Factorial API on an autoscalabling group of ECS Cluster
+Terraform module APP on an autoscalabling group of ECS Cluster

 Features:
 * High-availability (Multi-AZ)